 Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

-Delicious Bibingkang Nasi Recipe (Kapampangan Bibingkang Malagkit)
+Easy Bibingkang Nasi Recipe (Kapampangan Bibingkang Malagkit)

 Recipes Pinterest Pin of Bibingkang Nasi, a Filipino dessert of baked cake of cooked glutinous rice topped with brown sugar sauce